omonimus1/blog-jade-rubick/content/posts/2021-10-27--embedded-model/index.md

 This has similar tradeoffs, so read the STO model post for details.

+If your eventual aim is to have a merged group, it can often make sense to start with embedding.
+For example, let's say you have a centralize operations team.
+You want to eventually have teams own their own operations.
+You could move to an embedded model to uplevel the development teams on operational practices.
+Then, you can move a merged group later.

 **Service provider: have them come to you instead?**

 I generally prefer embedding to a [service provider](/service-provider-model/) approach.
 Most service providers lack the context and relationships to collaborate with teams.